radixdlt/radixdlt-swift-archive/README.md

 ### Stack
-Some rough, inaccurate attempt to map components within this library to the [OSI Model](https://en.wikipedia.org/wiki/OSI_model) to help with understanding of the different layers and trying to separation of concerns.
+Some rough, inaccurate attempt to map components within this library to the [OSI Model](https://en.wikipedia.org/wiki/OSI_model) to help with understanding of the different layers and trying to ease separation of concern.

 ```swift
 // LAYER 7: APPLICATION - High-level APIs, e.g. DTOs: `Payment`, `ChatMessage`, `TokenBalances`